 Did You Know?

-The peer review form handed by Bond to an employee (Allison) is a few sheets of paper stapled together, with the evaluation sheet (with checkboxes) on top.
-When camera angle is reversed, Allison is holding papers with a cover sheet on top.
-(Time: Around 30th minute.)
+The peer review form Bond hands to Alicia is a few sheets of paper stapled together, with the evaluation sheet (with checkboxes) on top.
+When camera angle is reversed, Alicia is holding papers with a different cover sheet on top.
 See more